 WCAG does not include separate guidelines for making mobile apps and mobile versions of websites accessible.
 However, app developers should look to WCAG as the gold standard for mobile app accessibility.
 In addition, the organization that publishes WCAG, the World Wide Web Consortium (W3C), has created a Mobile Accessibility Task Force to clarify and expand the WCAG criteria for mobile content and apps.
 The task force has published a guide describing how WCAG applies to mobile web content, mobile web apps, native apps, and hybrid apps using web components inside native apps.

 While the guide focuses on WCAG 2.0, we recommend that organizations follow the criteria outlined in the newer versions of WCAG, since the U.S. Department of Justice has begun to point to at least WCAG 2.1 as the desired standard in its private enforcement actions.
-What’s more, an even newer version of WCAG, WCAG 2.2, is expected to be released later in 2022, making the older 2.0 version less likely to hold weight.
+What’s more, an even newer version of WCAG, WCAG 2.2, has now been published, making the older 2.0 version less likely to hold weight.

 Learn more about the different versions and conformance levels of WCAG.